Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### Partition ownership changes a lot

-Ownership changes can happen due to several reasons.
-When the number of EventProcessorClient instances change (i.e. added or removed), the running instances try to load-balance partitions between themselves.
+When the number of EventProcessorClient instances changes (i.e. added or removed), the running instances try to load-balance partitions between themselves.
+The default balancing is greedy, so an EventProcessorClient will take as many partitions at once to reach a balanced state.
+As additional nodes are added, they may steal these partitions to balance themselves out.
+If this is not the case, a GitHub issue with logs and a repro should be filed.
-When the network latency is high between the storage account and the client and ownership is lost to another processor instance because the `PartitionOwnershipExpirationInterval` has elapsed.
-The EventProcessorClient looks for ownership records where the expiration interval has elapsed at each load balancing interval.
-If it has, it believes no one is currently processing that partition, so it will take ownership of it and start processing events from the last checkpoint.
-In this scenario, it is possible to process events more than once.
-One way to mitigate this is to increase `LoadBalancingUpdateInterval` and increase `PartitionOwnershipExpirationInterval`.

 ### "...current receiver 'nil' with epoch '0' is getting disconnected"